Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Experiments

 To better understand the difference in the optimization process, we further illustrate how the policy evolves during the training process in \tb{tab:grid-evolve}.
 In particular, we observe that vanilla IQN converges from the end of the episode to the beginning due to its updating mechanism of dynamic programming, and its property of Markovian prevents it from finding the global optimum; moreover, CVaR-DRL fails due to its approximation in \texttt{CVaR} estimation but leads to a slightly-better policy.
 However, TQL is always doing a global search and thus finally reveals the optimal policy.

-\minisection{Continuous control evaluations.} To further learn on continuous risk-sensitive control problems with TQL, we design a risky penalty for the Mountain-Car environment:

-where $c\in[0,1]$ is a scaling factor that controls the degree of risk related to the scale of actions.
-At each timestep, we augment the original reward with the risky penalty $R_{\text{risky}}$.
-Generally, actions close to $0$ will result in higher expected accumulated rewards.
-However, to complete the task as fast as possible, the agent should choose larger actions that are close to 1, leading to more risky penalties.
-We compare IQTD3 with the proposed TQL and show the results for various risk measures in \fig{fig:mcc-results}.

-Overall, when the potential risk is larger (i.e., larger risky penalty $c\in\{0.5, 0.75, 1.0\}$), TQL significantly outperforms IQTD3.
-The Markovian policy learned by IQTD3 can hardly find out how to complete the control task due to its short-sighted decision-making, while TQL consistently learns a better policy.
-When the risk is smaller, namely $c\in\{0.25, 0.1, 0.0\}$, the difference between TQL and IQTD3 becomes smaller, and both algorithms can learn an optimal risk-sensitive policy.
+\minisection{Continuous control evaluations.} The learning curves of our proposed TQL and baseline IQTD3 algorithm towards different distortion risk measure as objective and under different risk coefficient $c$ are shown in \fig{fig:mcc-results}.
+In general, when the potential risk is larger (i.e., risky penalty with larger coefficient $c\in\{0.5, 0.75, 1.0\}$), TQL obtains significantly higher risk-sensitive return than IQTD3.
+The Markovian policy learned by IQTD3 can hardly find out how to gain high risk-sensitive return within the control task due to its short-sighted decision-making, while TQL consistently learns a better policy.
+When the risk is smaller, namely $c\in\{0.25, 0.1, 0.0\}$, the difference between TQL and IQTD3 gradually diminishes, and both algorithms can learn a decent risk-sensitive policy.